DuangZhu/MAexp/README.md

 Before you begin, you need to download the dataset and place it in the root directory of the project.
 Follow these steps:

-1. Download the dataset from the provided link: [Google Drive](https://drive.google.com/file/d/1PjEEjWzMVaUsOPfpQyYhwIVME-WpJCMv/view?usp=drive_link) or .
+1. Download the dataset from the provided link: [Google Drive](https://drive.google.com/file/d/1PjEEjWzMVaUsOPfpQyYhwIVME-WpJCMv/view?usp=drive_link) or [Baidu Netdisk](https://pan.baidu.com/s/1lX3-eQxPb_e4cZ_OqjiJbA?pwd=jrs1).
 2. Extract the downloaded file.
-3. Copy or move the dataset to the root directory of this project.
+3. Copy or move the dataset to the root directory of this project.https://pan.baidu.com/s/1lX3-eQxPb_e4cZ_OqjiJbA?pwd=jrs1